 The ESC is involved in a number of EU funded research projects, often as a dissemination partner.
 Our role is fundamental to ensuring the very latest scientific best practice is shared with as many cardiovascular practitioners, researchers and institutions as possible.

-Beta 3 is a Horizon2020 funded project with an objective to prevent patients having a structural heart remodelling and therefore at risk, to develop a heart failure.
-Twelve partners in eight European countries participate to the Beta3_LVH project.
+The objective of the BETA 3_LHV project to prevent patients having a structural heart remodelling and therefore at risk, to develop a heart failure.

 The project is a clinical trial with an already marketed drug, known to be effective in bladder disorders that will be administered to patients in a new indication.